← All comparisons

 CriteriaTastyVoxSlang AI

-Reservation integrationsNot a core featureOpenTable, SevenRooms, Yelp, Fishbowl, Tripleseat
+Reservation integrationsNot a core featureOpenTable, SevenRooms, Yelp; Fishbowl on Core; Tripleseat as $199/mo add-on

 Table based on publicly available information and direct product evaluation.
 Reach out if anything looks inaccurate — we update this regularly.